 7. Get an eyeful of Vivid Sydney

-From 24 May to 15 June, Sydney electrifies with Vivid, an annual celebration of light, music and ideas, with large-scale light installations and projections, live music performances, public talks and workshops, food experiences and much more.
-Vivid is held in the middle of winter to ensure you get the most after-dark hours to enjoy all the things that make this festival spectacular.
+From 6 to 28 August, Sydney electrifies with Vivid, an annual celebration of light, music and ideas, with large-scale light installations and projections, live music performances, public talks and workshops, food experiences and much more.
+Watch Sydney come to life on a winter evening at this dazzling festival.
 Visiting Vivid is one of the most unique things to do in Sydney.

 8. Have a spooky time around The Rocks